emptinxss/counter/README.md

 # Counter

-This is my second project I created from the **Javascripts Basics Start2Impact's** guide.
+This is my second project I created from the **Javascript Basics Start2Impact's** guide.

 ## Start2impact

-You can find all the info [here](https://www.start2impact.it/percorsi/full-stack/) about start2impact courses.
+You can find all the info [here](https://www.start2impact.it/percorsi/) about start2impact courses.

 ## Javascript Basics